Sharleen10/todoapp/README.md

 👋 Welcome!
 I'm Sharleen Shabangu

 Hello there!
-I'm thrilled to welcome you to my Task Master application it will help organize your life and boost your productivity.
+I'm thrilled to welcome you to my TaskTrek application it will help organize your life and boost your productivity.

-**TaskMaster To-Do List Application**
+**TaskTrek To-Do List Application**

 **Overview**

-TaskMaster is a comprehensive, feature-rich to-do list application built with modern JavaScript (ES6+) on the frontend and a Node.js/Express/MongoDB backend.
+TaskTrek is a comprehensive, feature-rich to-do list application built with modern JavaScript (ES6+) on the frontend and a Node.js/Express/MongoDB backend.
 The application helps users organize tasks, manage priorities, and track deadlines effectively with robust data persistence.

 **Features**
 **Task Creation and Management**